kevinlin1/absurdle/README.md

 Why did the manager choose the pattern ⬜🟨⬜⬜?

-- [ ] The pattern contained the largest number of ⬜ gray square tiles.
+- [ ] The pattern contains the most ⬜ gray square tiles.
-- [ ] The pattern contained the largest number of 🟨 yellow square tiles.
+- [ ] The pattern contains the least 🟨 yellow square tiles.
 - [ ] The pattern corresponds to the largest number of target words.
 - [ ] The pattern corresponds to the smallest number of target words.
 - [ ] The pattern appears earlier in sorted order.